-- 1. workgraphs support

-- 2. I just want to mention that the Capture and replay of VK raytracing is almost an impossible task because of the lack of guidance we had in terms of binding stuff to the pipeline from day one.
+- 1. workgraphs support - 2.
+I just want to mention that the Capture and replay of VK raytracing is almost an impossible task because of the lack of guidance we had in terms of binding stuff to the pipeline from day one.
 So now every project that is using VK RT is using raw memory addresses to pull data into their shaders.
 So in order to solve this problem you'd have to instrument the shader to see where the user is pulling the memory address and then try to fudge it in replay.
-So perhaps there needs to be an api way of supplying this data into RT pipelines.

-- 3. Driver compatibility and ASIC compatibility needs to improve, ex: if we captured on one configuration replaying on other config irrespective of ASIC and drivers.

-- 4. Life without python

-- 5. Make a debuger with it similar to RenderDoc.
-Good to have more choices

-- 6. Ray tracing often crashes

-- 7. Make a debugger with it like renderdoc
+So perhaps there needs to be an api way of supplying this data into RT pipelines. - a.
+End of Year Update: For the last 8 months there has been an initiative to create a "portable raytracing" capture/replay solution.
+Portable raytracing means that the device buffer device addresses, shader group handles, and acceleration structures are tracked at capture time and translated at replay time to be device independent.
+This portable tracing solution is now available in GFXReconstruct. - 3.
+Driver compatibility and ASIC compatibility needs to improve, ex: if we captured on one configuration replaying on other config irrespective of ASIC and drivers. - 4.
+Life without python - 5.
+Make a debuger with it similar to RenderDoc.
+Good to have more choices - 6.
+Ray tracing often crashes - 7.
+Make a debugger with it like renderdoc